-Your Homepage is seen as the virtual front door to your business and is often the first point of contact responsible for pulling in the bulk of your site’s traffic.
-Despite its importance, a lot of companies simply don’t optimize it correctly.
+Your Homepage is seen as the virtual front door to your business.
+And is often the first point of contact responsible for pulling in the bulk of your site’s traffic.
+Despite its importance, a lot of companies simply don’t optimise it correctly.

-A Homepage needs to be a lot of things to a lot of people and as such, needs to be designed to be ‘multi-purpose’ or ‘multi-functional’, incorporating a number of elements that attract, educate, invite, persuade, or anything else that fulfills its purpose.
+A Homepage needs to be a lot of things to a lot of people.
+And as such, needs to be designed to be ‘multi-purpose’ or ‘multi-functional, incorporating a number of elements that attract, educate, invite, persuade.
+Or anything else that fulfils its purpose.

 What a Website Homepage Should Comprise

 Most of the information we receive is visual.
-When using images or video choose those which capture an emotion and produce action.
+When using images or video choose those which capture the emotion and produce action.

 Freddie von Chimpenheimer, the cartoon mascot of MailChimp, has been described as a friendly mascot who; “welcomes users and makes them feel at home.”
 Mirroring perfectly the brand’s ethos of simplicity and informality, without making the whole website look jokey.

 Social proof is a powerful indicator of trust, and customers have become more informed over time, they can now know an enormous amount about your business without even speaking to a salesperson.
 Your service or product could well be the best in the universe, and it’s fine to say that but more people will believe it when they hear it from someone else too.
 Hence the term social proof.